The Doctor Who special IS set on New Year’s Day – and it’s a “popcorn, blockbuster version” of the series

 If it does have to be our last Who adventure for at least a year, it sounds like at least it’s going out with a bang…

-Doctor Who: Resolution airs on BBC1 on Ney Year’s Day (Tuesday 1st January) at 7.00pm
+Doctor Who: Resolution airs on BBC1 on New Year’s Day (Tuesday 1st January) at 7.00pm